General Student Information

 Northern State University has an active International Student Club that provides academic and social support to international students attending the university.
 Lincoln Hall, Room 206.
 Phone: (605) 626-7672

-CAB sponsors social, cultural, educational and recreational activities including dances, films, forums, discussions and special events.
-Many activities are free with a student activity ticket.
-Participation is open to every student.
+CAB sponsors social, cultural, educational and recreational activities including dances, entertainers, films, forums, and special events.
+Many activities are free with a student ID.

 Northern State University’s annual Gypsy Day homecoming committee works year-around to plan what has become a highlight for students, faculty, staff, alumni and area residents.
 NSU Student Center.
 Phone: (605) 626-3007

 Publications.
 Student publications include the Exponent, the campus newspaper, which reports activities and student opinion.
-The Student Handbook provides information about services, policies, procedures and regulations, while the Student Activities Calendar highlights academic deadlines and campus activities.
-The "September Slam" calendar provides information about student activities and events that are part of New Student Orientation.
+The Student Handbook provides information about services, policies, procedures and regulations.
+The “Fall Frenzy” calendar highlights student activities and events throughout the fall semester.

 Speech Communication.
 Northern State University offers forensic opportunities including competition on local, state and national levels in debate, extemporaneous speaking, oratory, and oral interpretation.
 Students may gain experience in tournament administration and judging at Northern State University-sponsored high school forensic meets.

 Theater.
 Students gain practical experience in acting, costuming, make-up, scenery construction and lighting at Northern State University’s Johnson Fine Arts Center, the most complete theater facility in the region.
 A typical season includes three major productions, including a musical and student-directed productions.
 Students in every major field of study may become involved in theater as part of their academic program or as a special interest.